Le-foucheur/Typst-VarTable/0.1.0/documentation.typ

 #pagebreak()
 == 2.2 The content parameter

-the content parameter must be an array which must itself contain arrays, as many as there are different labels.
+The content parameter must be an array which must itself contain arrays, as many as there are different labels.

 So each of these sub-arrays is equivalent to a line, so there are two cases to distinguish, whether the line corresponds to a sign table or a variation table.

 === 2.2.1 Sign table :

-now we call this kind arrays : a sign array\
+Now we call this kind arrays : a sign array\
 our sign array must be contain as many as there are elements in your domain parameter minus one.

 ==== 2.2.1.1 A cassical sign array
-a sign array must be just contain content like ```$+$``` or ```$-$```, but if you want put anything else like content, you can.
+A sign array must be just contain content like ```$+$``` or ```$-$```, but if you want put anything else like content, you can.

 *Example :* \
-a normal sign table :
+A normal sign table :

 #rect(fill: luma(95%), radius: 10pt, width: 16.5cm)[
   #grid(